 - have more sex workers on premises than are allowable, depending on the number of rooms;

 - leave a brothel unsupervised by the licensee or approved manager;

 - run a brothel in association with anyone who does not hold a brothel licence;

 - have an interest in more than one Queensland brothel;

-- permit a sex worker to work while infective with a disease.
+- permit a sex worker to work during any period in which the person knows the worker is infective with a sexually transmissible disease.